hillaabra/multinational-retail-data-centralisation/README.md

 - Is 0 a valid street number?
 See address field.
 - format phone numbers to remove country code
 - improve regex for US and UK
-- refactor code - make modular
+- refactor data cleaning code - make modular
+- format datetime objects to remove times
 - check for duplicate data
+- refactor code in database_utils

 ### Issues I encountered:
 - I was trying to use subsets to replace erroneous values.
 I modified this by accessing the filtered data using .loc that combined a conditional filtering for the subset of data and a mask identifying the regex matches (or non-matches).